 Dark Passage (1947), directed by Delmer Daves.
 Watch on Amazon

 Rope (1948), directed by Alfred Hitchcock.
 Watch on Amazon

-The Prisoner (1967), directed/created/written by and starring Patrick McGoohan.
+The Prisoner (1967), starring, created, written and often directed by Patrick McGoohan.
 Watch on BritBox

 Fair Use Notice: All images from Goliath Season 4 shown in this article are credited to Amazon Studios and were carefully chosen to support the review.
 Should any copyright holder wish the imagery to be removed, please make contact and it shall be done.